josephsdavid/N2D/README.md

 [![Documentation Status](https://readthedocs.org/projects/n2d/badge/?version=latest)](https://n2d.readthedocs.io/en/latest/?badge=latest)

-Welcome to the extensible autoencoder branch of N2D!
-Here we will make the autoencoders more easily extensible, without the %d sort of API

 # Changes

+* Easily extensible autoencoders!

-Sklearn-like API.
+* Sklearn-like API.
 Please note this is a major update, and if you are using a previous version you will have to change your code, as the API has changed!

 # Not Too Deep Clustering